spokestack/spokestack.io/content/docs/Design/get-to-know-your-audience.md

 Take survey results with a grain of salt.
 Use them as a starting point for further exploration rather than definitive results.
 You’ll also be able to use this as a recruiting tool when looking for interview and [test candidates](/docs/Design/test-with-real-people).
 If you want to recruit candidates for [in-person user testing](/docs/Design/test-with-real-people) later on, make sure you ask for location.

-# **Talk to** **the people** **you’re trying to target**
+# **Talk to the people you’re trying to target**

 Conduct [user interviews](https://www.nngroup.com/articles/user-interviews/) remote or in-person.
 Schedule time with candidates you’ve found from your survey and offer them an incentive if able.

 Before the interview, create a document or **one-sheet** for each participant.
 Include the date and the name of the participant in the document’s title.
 For shared documentation, we use [Google Docs](https://www.google.com/docs/about/).
 Review survey responses with your team.
 Write down relevant information under demographics.
 Here’s a [template](https://docs.google.com/document/d/15YtXuLhlOKrNa6m9ElFBuG-O2ppCc4obVlivl4Dhqfk/edit?usp=sharing) to get you started.

 You’ll be in charge of the discussion.
 Come prepared with questions, but feel free to improvise.
 Questions will come to mind as your conversation progresses.
 We recommend using a script.
-Here’s an [example](https://docs.google.com/document/d/1KdaeVRv1nlvMvZTMyglkvuv8EG8z6Lcv8Ca9-oLUkjY/edit?usp=sharing) we adopted from Steve Krug’s [Rocket Surgery Made Easy](https://www.amazon.com/Rocket-Surgery-Made-Easy-Yourself/dp/0321657292).
+Here’s an [example](https://docs.google.com/document/d/1KdaeVRv1nlvMvZTMyglkvuv8EG8z6Lcv8Ca9-oLUkjY/edit?usp=sharing) we adapted from Steve Krug’s [Rocket Surgery Made Easy](https://www.amazon.com/Rocket-Surgery-Made-Easy-Yourself/dp/0321657292).
 Write down questions specific to a candidate on their one-sheet and make note in your script of when to ask them.

 Look for the following during your interviews: